 A wind mitigation inspection identifies and assesses your home's wind-resistant features.
 These features can include door and window coverings, roof shapes, roof-deck attachments, and roof coverings.
 Similar to a 4-point inspection, a wind mitigation inspection is necessary for insurance companies to issue insurance.

 Ultimately, the point of this inspection is to inform you and your insurance provider of how resistant your home is to wind damage.
-This is the only type of inspection that could lead to a reduction in the cost of your insurance policy.
+Having a wind mitigation inspection could lead to a reduction in the cost of your insurance policy.

 4-point inspection cost